dgroomes/my-software/README.md

 * [ ] Consider restoring (at `b3154dde` and before) my Postgres-related Bash functions.
 These were hard fought and useful.
 Maybe reimplement in
   Nushell.
 Alternatively, I often use Postgres in Docker.
 But still.
 (Same is true of the Mongo functions but not sure how much I'll ever use Mongo again.)
-* [ ] (SKIP: virtual environments satisfy Python version switching) Python SDK management.
-Don't bother with custom formula.
-Just use the core ones, which already include
-  3.9, 3.10, 3.11 and 3.12.
-That's perfect.
-UPDATE: I think Python switching is not as necessary as Java or Node.js switching because we often use virtual environments.
-So, in a Python project, you typically activate its virtual env and that's your way of switching Python versions.
-And for one-off scripts, would I just be using the latest Python anyway?
-I'm going to skip this for now.
-* [x] DONE Node.js SDK management (I think this should be totally feasible since I figured this out with OpenJDK and am happy with that).
 * [ ] Why isn't `enter_accept = true` working for Atuin?
 It has no effect.
-* [x] DONE Make a "Java program launcher" in Go.
-In any interpreted program, (Java, Python, Ruby, JavaScript), the program needs to be run with an interpreter (JVM, `python`, `ruby`, `node`, etc.).
-This is totally fine, but distributing these programs is often a challenge because the user needs to have the interpreter installed, and it needs to be a compatible version, and it needs to be discoverable when launching the program.
-In Java, we have things like the `JAVA_HOME` environment variable to help with that.
-But that doesn't help with version compatibility.
-By contrast, programs that compile to an executable binary (e.g. Go, C) are easy to distribute.
-They are "all-in-one".
-(To be fair, the same distribution headache is true for Go and Co programs if they link to shared libraries).
-I have a Java program in `java/markdown-code-fence-reader` that works as long as my `JAVA_HOME` is a Java 21 JDK, but my shell environment differs per project.
-I want to solve this scenario.
-    * DONE Go side
-    * DONE Gradle side

 ## Finished Wish List Items